All Episodes

 And let me give you a quote.

-I've got a review of the book here by uh Brad Wilcox at the Wall Street Journal.
+I've got a review of the book here by Brad Wilcox at the Wall Street Journal.

 And this is an interesting pull quote.

-Focusing on whites, this is about Murray and his book, focusing on whites in the book to avoid conflating race with class.
+This is about Murray and his book, Focusing on Whites in the book, to avoid conflating race with class.

 He's talking about the cultural depravity that is occurring in lower middle class and poor people, and he focuses on whites to make his point so that he cannot be accused of racism and have his research and conclusions tossed out.